 Making the right choices for your family and not worrying about keeping up with the Joneses.

-How does a person start living more frugally?
+How do YOU start living more frugally?

 By making smarter choices with their money.
 Frugal living isn’t about being cheap and hoarding away your pennies.
+It’s about choosing the best option for your family.

 - The Must Have Essentials Of A Frugal Home